APPAM Membership is more than attending a conference.

 Professional Development

-Institutional Member Forums: Exclusive to Institutional Members, APPAM offers members the opportunity to host an Institutional Member Forum.
+Institutional Member Forums: Exclusive to Institutional Members, APPAM offers the opportunity to host an Institutional Member Forum.
 APPAM and the Institutional Member work together to co-host an event around a relevant policy topic at the institution free of charge to attendees.

 Membership and Annual Fall Research Membership Savings